austinmadert-galvanize/dsi-capstone/final_proposal.md

 The purpose of this project is to identify properties within and around the city of Austin that would represent the best investments for low income housing initiatives.
 It would seek to identify properties that would minimize the potential cost to the city, place individuals near important amenities (such as public transportation), and maintain dispersion of properties through different areas of the city and surrounding areas.

+Specifically, the project would seek to answer the questions:
+    - Given a specific budget, what are the top property options available in Austin?
+    - Given a specific number of tenants, what are the top property options available in Austin?
+    - Given a specific budget and a specific number of potential tenants, what are the top property options available in Austin?

 ## How has this problem been approached before?

 Since studies in public housing have shown that large centralized complexes known as housing projects have led to increased crime, drug use, lower performance in schools, a more decentralized model has become common in cities.
 Modern public housing programs include properties spread across cities and surrounding areas to better assimilate the lower income tenants.

+This project will attempt to approach the problem using clustering techniques to create target groups for acquisition.

 ## What is new about this approach?